lukelarue/lukelaruecom/README.md

   - `VITE_AUTH_MODE` switches between mock (`frontend-mock`) and login-API-backed (`backend`) auth flows.
   - `VITE_GOOGLE_LOGIN_MOCK` retains an offline Google Sign-In experience even when talking to the login API.
   - For the fake auth flow, set `VITE_GOOGLE_CLIENT_ID=fake-google-client-id` to match the backend default.
+  - If the chat API is not running locally, the in-app chat shows "chat disabled" rather than attempting to send messages.

 ## Workspace Command Reference